AlexanderDLe/GRSI/README.md

 ## Database

-- MongoDB/mongoose: The database utilized is NoSQL MongoDB.
-Mongoose allows smooth development via Schemas, models, etc.
+- MongoDB: The database utilized is MongoDB, a NoSQL database.

 # Features: